Hashimoto, Japan: What to pack, what to wear, and when to go [2023]

 January

-January is brisk and somewhat hazy.
+January for Hashimoto is pretty cool and somewhat hazy.
 Temperatures average in the 40s F (single digits C) during the day.
-It rains occasionally.
+It rains sometimes.

 What to wear/what to pack: